JonathanGrossmanITC/first_steps_01_getting_started/README.md

 - Hour 2: [Code Editors and Project Folder Structure ](#code-editors-and-project-folder-structure)
 - Hour 3: [Intro to HTML](#intro-to-html)

-The topics below is an outline of what you learn in the live session.
+The topics below outline what you learn in the live session.
 After the live session, use this material as a resource for guided self-learning.
-The outline and links within it serve as a roadmap or learning path for gaining repetition with the material that you learn in the live session.
+The outline and links within it serve as a roadmap for gaining repetition with the material that you learn in the live session.

-Also included in this repository is some of the code that you see in the live session.
-After class, you can review the code, modify it for your own projects, and save it as a template for use later.

 ## [Course Intro and How the Web Works](#course-intro-and-how-the-web-works)